European Reference Networks (ERNs) - Patients and Families

 No. While many ERNs focus on rare diseases, they also include low-prevalence and complex conditions requiring specialised resources and expertise.

-The scope of the ERNs, as laid out in the legal basis, is to provide highly specialised healthcare for both people living with "rare diseases” or “low prevalence and complex diseases or conditions".
-The Networks’ objective is to improve the access to diagnosis, treatment and the provision of high-quality healthcare to people who have conditions requiring a particular concentration of resources or expertise.
+The scope of the ERNs, as laid out in their legal framework, is to provide highly specialised healthcare for both people living with "rare diseases” or “low prevalence and complex diseases or conditions".

 Where to find more help and information: